LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The original wording from Power of 10 wording specifies "all loops must have a fixed upper-bound".
 When I first read this rule I was initially perplexed about what it meant for implementation.
-Did this mean NASA just never used functions like strlen or pass in size arguments?
+Did this mean NASA just never used functions like strlen() or pass in size arguments?
 Did this just mean to strictly use constant variables to sent bounds for array like structures?
 This was probably the original intention since the length of a constant would not change.
 Although what would be the proper handling when dynamic length was needed?
-Since the length obtained is not fixed would it needed to be along side a fixed bound as well?
+Since the length obtained is not fixed would it need to be alongside a fixed bound as well?
 Something like `for(int i = 0; i < (length of array) && i < (max upper bound); i++){. . .}`?
 This seems unnecessary though as would rule 5 and rule 7 check for this?
 Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm the bound.